 Following completion of the sewer improvements, the contractor will restore the work zone to its original state.
 Restoration work includes loaming and seeding land disturbed during construction, resetting curbs, and temporary roadway paving.
 Final paving will take place in the spring of 2019 to allow for natural settlement of the disturbed soil over the winter.

-City contractor P. Caliacco has completed mobilization and installed an infiltration basin to receive de-watering discharge.
-Currently the contractor is working on jacking the 42” steel casing pipe underneath the MWRA aqueduct, which is the most challenging part of the project.
+City contractor P. Caliacco has completed jacking the 42” steel casing pipe underneath the MWRA aqueduct, which is the most challenging part of the project.
+Currently the contractor is working on back-filling and compacting the jacking and receiving pits.